pragatipal/pragatipal/README.md

 <h1 align="center">Hi 👋, I'm Pragati</h1>
-<h3 align="center">Hello and welcome to my GitHub profile!
-I'm a creative and driven software development enthusiast with a love for building things that make a difference.
-Whether it's creating a new tool that streamlines a process or designing an engaging user experience, I'm always up for a challenge.
-In my spare time, you can find me experimenting with cutting-edge technologies and working on my own personal projects.
-I'm always looking for new opportunities to learn and grow, so don't hesitate to reach out and connect.</h3>
+<h3 align="center">Hi there! 🖖 Thank you for visiting my Github profile!
+I'm an Android developer with a love for building amazing apps and a passion for creating intuitive and user-friendly experiences that make a difference in people's lives. 🤓 I am learning to apply Data Structures and Algorithms for solving coding questions in C++ and a passion for creating intuitive and user-friendly experiences.

+In addition to my expertise in mobile development, I also have experience in web development and a love for crafting engaging and dynamic websites. 💻

+As a confident and dynamic public speaker, I have a proven track record of effectively communicating technical concepts to a wide range of audiences.
+I'm always looking for new opportunities to share my knowledge and experience with others. 🎤

+In my free time, you can find me tinkering with the latest technologies and exploring new dishes!
+The artsy itch in me always motivates to explore more genres in art and that way I also tumbled into graphic designing and delivered many visually appealing and effective designs that helped businesses and organisations I worked with stand out and achieve their goals. 🎨

+In addition to my experience working with clients, I have also earned my college fees through freelance work in this field.
+As a creative problem-solver and lifelong learner, I'm always looking for new challenges and opportunities to grow and improve. 💯

+If you're in need of a dedicated and driven professional to join your team, I'd love to connect and explore potential opportunities for collaboration.
+Let's make something amazing together! 🤝🚀</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pragatipal&label=Profile%20views&color=0e75b6&style=flat" alt="pragatipal" /> </p>